TheodoreEhrenborg/tiny_stories_sae/docs/src/automatic_feature_examination.md

 ![LLM graph using ReLU](assets/llm_relu.png)
 ![LLM graph using affine shift](assets/llm_affine.png)

+TODO Note that what I call neurons are the residual stream activations.
+Anthropic compared their autoencoder's interpretability to neurons in Claude's previous MLP layer.

 My prior is that the LLM activations won't correspond to specific topics.